 To submit a project proposal you must be a current member of academic staff at a Research Organisation directly supported by the UK funding councils.
 This includes most UK universities and PhD-awarding colleges.
 Please note, prospective students cannot apply for the scheme at this stage.

-Interest in the CDP scheme is likely to be high, and we are only able to select three studentships to nominate to the AHRC.
+Interest in the CDP scheme is likely to be high, and we are only able to select two studentships to nominate to the AHRC.
 The selection process will therefore be very competitive.

-We will review all outline proposals received by the deadline of 16 September, and will select up to 12 outline proposals to be worked into full CDP proposals.
+We will review all outline proposals received by the deadline of 21 September, and will select outline proposals to be worked into full CDP proposals.
 Outline proposals received after the deadline will not be considered.

 Decisions will be made based on the following selection criteria:

 - Availability of member(s) of staff at MOLA with expertise to co-supervise the PhD

 - Importance, originality, innovativeness and feasibility of the proposed research